 After about a month of intrigue, we finally decided we were a couple.
 “Meet me backstage,” he said after school one day.
 I did.

 Up in the storage lofts was a couch that fell out of the 1970’s amid other long forgotten props.
 We hung out up there talking, which eventually lead to kissing.
 And more kissing.
 And lots more kissing after that.
 I was his first kiss and he was mine.
 Technique wise, it was beyond terrible, neither of us had any idea of the mechanics; however it was one of the most beautiful memories I have.
 That secret moment was a world of our own.
 Oh, to be young and unrehearsed again!

 We met up there several times after to make out – that’s as far as it went.
 Our relationship started to get weird at the 2 week mark.
-John was struggling with it; he came from a divorced family, school was difficult (he was graduating in the spring), and I could feel him pulling away.
+John was struggling with it; he came from a divorced family, school was difficult, and I could feel him pulling away.
 He broke up with me on the stage, with the fire curtain down.
 I was upset, but waited till I was safe in my room to cry about it.
 I always figured we’d get back together, but he was firm about that not happening.
 Still, I had hoped.

 John became that cool guy friend who didn’t mind cuddling while watching movies.
 I began to seriously date my college sweetheart and he fell hard and fast for a younger friend of mine.
 He dated my friend for the better part of a year and lost his virginity in the process.
 She dumped him for the “I need to find myself without you” excuse and there were rumors she cheated on him.
 I never substantiated those rumors.
 I still want to deck her for the way she carelessly tossed him aside.

 A very broken and depressed John spent the night bawling at my college apartment, trying to make sense of the devastation she had wrought in his life.
 I watched him progress through all the stages of grief in the following weeks.